McMaster logo

 3. Homework: In addition to the assignments, there will be extra homework problems, which are not graded, Students should discuss these problems during the tutorial.
 Click here for Homework..

-4. Tests: There will be two one-hour tests.
+4. Tests: There will be two 50 minute tests.
 The exact dates and locations will be announced in class and this course home page.
-5. Final Examination: This will be scheduled by the Registrar’s office during the exam period in April.
+5. Final Examination: This will be a 3-hour final examination, scheduled by the Registrar's office during the exam period in April.

 Grading Scheme